 Details About Your Work

-Information such as establishment/unit locations, telephone numbers, ranks, unit strength, position details or role, could be used to target your workplace.
+Information such as establishment/unit locations, telephone numbers, ranks, unit strength, position details or role could be used to target your workplace.
 Do not post details concerning security procedures.
-Check photos do not contain ID cards/official passes, keys, computer screens and other potentially sensitive materials or equipment.
+Ensure photos do not contain ID cards/official passes, keys, computer screens and other potentially sensitive materials or equipment.

 Operational Information

-During operations and missions, information protection becomes even more important, and attempts to gather information by others may become more determined.
-Do not release online information about: operational programs, deployment details, mission-specific information, capability shortfalls, casualty details, morale.
+In operations and during missions, information protection becomes critical, and attempts to gather information by adversaries may become more determined.
+Never release information about operational programs, deployment details, mission-specific information, capability shortfalls, casualty details or morale online.